 If you are in healthcare, you have no doubt heard the term “silver tsunami” to refer to the growing population of seniors in the United States.
 As Baby Boomers age, they are creating an expanding need for healthcare.
 With a looming shortage of physicians, advanced practitioners are filling provider gaps in a wide range of healthcare environments.
 What does a nurse practitioner scope of practice encompass, and how does it differ from that of a physician assistant?

-NPs vs. PAs: An Increase in Providers
+NPs and PAs: An Increase in Providers

 The American Association of Nurse Practitioners (AANP) reports that there are more than 270,000 nurse practitioners (NPs) licensed to practice in the United States.

-Like a physician assistant, a nurse practitioner practices in a broad cross section of healthcare environments.
+Nurse practitioners practice in a broad cross section of healthcare environments.
 For example, the AANP reports that the majority of NPs (72.6%) provide primary care in the following settings: